mmmihaeel/Full-Stack-JS-engineer-test-assessment-the-Country-Info-App/Readme.md

 # Full-Stack JS Engineer Test Assessment - Country Info App

 This repository contains the Country Info App, which provides detailed information about countries, including their borders, population data, and flags.
-The application consists of a Backend (Node.js with Nest.js or Express.js) and a Frontend (React with Next.js).
+The application consists of a Backend (Nest.js) and a Frontend (Next.js).

 ## Project Overview